pplmx/setup-custom-action-by-docker/CONTRIBUTING.md

 # Contribution guidelines

-First off, thank you for considering contributing to `setup-my-action`.
+First off, thank you for considering contributing to `setup-custom-action-by-docker`.

 If your contribution is not straightforward, please first discuss the change you wish to make by creating a new issue before making the change.